Timeshift channel: Canada

 In Canada, digital television services typically offer network stations from at least Toronto and Vancouver as timeshift channels, and may also offer stations from other markets as well.
 Most English-language programming is transmitted without delay in the Atlantic time zone (UTC−4) and delayed in most of the rest of the country.
 This results in the effective existence of, for example, +1, +2, +3, and +4 channels of the broadcast networks for viewers in the Atlantic time zone and −4, −3, −2, and −1 channels for Pacific viewers.
 French programming is transmitted without delay on Montreal's CBFT-DT in the Eastern zone and delayed only in Western Canada.
 In Newfoundland, CBNT-DT, which has its own time zone half an hour ahead of Atlantic time, programming airs at the same time as in the Atlantic, with special time announcements (thus, for instance, The National on CBC will be said to air at 10:00, 10:30 in Newfoundland).

 In practice, only the CBC delays its entire prime time schedule for each time zone; the commercial networks typically schedule programs to maximize their ability to claim simultaneous substitution rights (which allows local broadcast stations to require U.S. broadcast stations' signals on television providers to be overridden with their own, if they are airing the exact same program in simulcast), resulting in programs often being scheduled in pattern with an airing from the Eastern or Pacific zones.
 In Alberta, programs may sometimes be aired earlier or later than normal than in other parts of the country in order to achieve a simsub with either coast, as stations from Spokane (which is located in Pacific time, one hour behind local Mountain time) are typically carried on cable in the province.
-An exception are network affiliates in Saskatchewan; although most of the province (aside from Lloydminster, which follows Alberta time year-round) observes Central time, it does not observe daylight savings time.
+An exception are network affiliates in Saskatchewan; although most of the province (aside from Lloydminster, which follows Alberta time year-round) observes Central time, it does not observe daylight saving time.
 While local time in the province matches Mountain time during the spring and summer months, local stations continue to schedule their programs in pattern with their sister stations in Manitoba.

 Several Canadian cable channels have separate feeds for the Eastern and Pacific time zones, such as YTV, Teletoon, Family, History, UNIS, CTV Comedy Channel, and W Network, though sometimes their high definition feeds are only available in eastern feeds.
 Crave operates its west coast feeds on Mountain time instead of Pacific time, a holdover from the former Alberta-based service Movie Central.